About Strath Creek Falls (Murchison Falls)

 Such influential works could very well have established the Goulburn Valley as important places for agriculture, occupation, and tourism during the days of European settlement.

-Strath Creek Falls resides in Murrindindi Shire.
+Strath Creek Falls resides in the Murrindindi Shire near Broadford, Victoria.
 It is administered by the Murrindindi Shire Council.
 For information or inquiries about the area as well as current conditions, visit their website.

 Related Top 10 Lists